mcmire/dotfiles/README.md

 #### Extra packages

-Finally, you'll want to install the tools mentioned above:
+Finally, you'll want to install the remainder of the tools mentioned above:

     brew install autojump fzf hub